 There are times when it behooves the wisest and most dignified of men to descend to the level of more commonplace people.
-A learned and good but very grave and reserved minister, making his first round of pastoral calls, visited the family of a member of his church, and was so favorably impressed with the lady that he stayed a long time.
+A learned and good but very grave and reserved minister, making his first round of pastoral calls, visited the family of a member of his church, and was so favorably the first town on the frontier after passing impressed with the lady that he stayed a long time.
 Unfortunately, he had not made an equally pleasing impression on her.
-"How did you like Mr. Battie ?" her husband, over the tea-table.
+"How did you like Mr. Battie ?" asked her husband, over the tea-table.

-"Well, I can't say that I liked him particularly,"was the reply.
-"Why, I felt sure you would be pleased with him, he is such a thoughly good and earnest man.
-"Oh, I don't doubt that, and I do like his sermons.
-But I don't think much of him for a pastor.
+"Well, I can't say that I liked him particularly, 'was the reply.
+"Why, I felt sure you would be pleased with him, he is such a thoughly good and earnest man."
+"Oh, I den't doubt that, and I do like

 "Why, what is the trouble?"

-The wrath and disappointment that has been increasing ever since the minister's
+The wrath and disappointment that has been increasing ever since the minister's departure broke forth.

 "Well, I don't care who a man is or how learned he is, when he comes to make a friendly call at my house, and I have my baby all fixed up and brought in for hid special benefit, I think it's as little as the man can do to pay some attention to the child, and that man sat here a full hour, with that dear, sweet baby under his very nose, and never even looked at her, or asked her name.
-He don't seem sympathetic.
+He don't seem sympathetic. and I know I sha'nt like him."